GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 Chrome extensions enhance the browsing experience by adding features and functionality to the Chrome browser, providing things like:

-- Productivity tools
+- Productivity tools.
-- Web page content enrichment
+- Web page content enrichment.
-- Information aggregation
+- Information aggregation.

 These are just a few examples of the many things that extensions can do.
 See the [Chrome Web Store][chrome-web-store] to see thousands of different examples of published extensions.